dfki-ric-underactuated-lab/torque_limited_simple_pendulum/docs/paper/paper.md

 - **Insensitivity**: The pendulum parameters (mass, length, friction, inertia) are modified without using this knowledge in the controller.
 - **Reduced torque limit**: The minimal torque limit with which the controller is still able to swing-up the pendulum.

-The results shown in \autoref{fig:benchmark} are the average of 100 repetitions for every controller and criterium.
-In the case of consistency, robustness and insensitivity the percentage refers to the ratio of successfull swingup motions of the 100 repetitions.
+The results shown in \autoref{fig:benchmark} are the average of 100 repetitions for every controller and criterion.
+In the case of consistency, robustness and insensitivity the percentage refers to the ratio of successful swingup motions of the 100 repetitions.

 ![Benchmark results. \label{fig:benchmark}](figures/benchmark_barplot.png){#id .class height=1100px}